oracle/truffleruby/doc/user/deploying.md

 ## TruffleRuby Runtime Configurations

-There are two main configurations of TruffleRuby - *native* and *JVM*.
+There are two main configurations of TruffleRuby - *Native* and *JVM*.
 It is important to understand the different configurations of TruffleRuby, as each has different capabilities and performance characteristics.
 You should pick the execution mode that is appropriate for your application.

 ### Native Configuration

-When distributed as part of GraalVM, TruffleRuby by default runs in the *native* configuration.
+In the Native Standalone, TruffleRuby runs in the *native* configuration.
 In this configuration, TruffleRuby is ahead-of-time compiled to a standalone native executable.
 This means that you do not need a JVM installed on your system to use it.

 The advantages of the native configuration are that it [starts about as fast as MRI](https://eregon.me/blog/2019/04/24/how-truffleruby-startup-became-faster-than-mri.html), it may use less memory, and it becomes fast in less time than the *JVM* configuration.
 The disadvantages are that you can't use Java tools like VisualVM, it is less convenient for Java interoperability (see the details [here](compatibility.md#java-interoperability-with-the-native-configuration)), and *peak performance may be lower than on the JVM*.

 The native configuration is used by default, but you can also request it using `--native`.